 - trouble remembering or concentrating

-One of the main treatments for sleep apnea is continuous positive airway pressure (CPAP).
+Treatment for sleep apnea typically includes continuous positive airway pressure (CPAP) therapy.
 It uses a device consisting of a mask that blows air into your airway while you sleep.
-You can also try an oral appliance to hold your jaw in the correct position at night.
+You can also try an oral device to hold your jaw in the correct position at night.

-Other causes of heavy breathing while you sleep include:
+Other causes of heavy breathing while you sleep can include:

 - nasal congestion from a cold or respiratory infection

 - heart failure